fluid-project/trivet/README.md

 ## Internationalization

 Trivet includes internationalization support for English (Canada) and French (Canada).
+More languages can be added.
+If your project doesn't require internationalization,

 ### Adding a language